wso2/docs-mg/en/docs/reference/commandline-options/toolkit-commands.md

 Name of the label which indicates a group of APIs.

 2. -u / --username
-The username of the user
+The username of the user.

 3. -p / --password
-The password of the user
+The password of the user.

 4. -s / --server-url
 API-M base URL assuming all the portals are running in the same node.
-By default, the base URL is https://localhost:9443/
+By default, the base URL is https://localhost:9443/.

 5. -t / --truststore
 Path to the trustStore file.
 By default the `<MGW-TK_HOME>`/lib/platform/bre/security/ballerinaTruststore.p12 will be used.